quru/qis/doc/upgrading.md

 # Upgrading QIS

-Most releases only require replacement application files and a restart of the web server, as described in the [change log](changelog.md).
-Occasionally however a more involved upgrade is required; these releases will be documented here.
+Most releases only require replacement application files and a restart of the web server:

+    $ cd /opt/qis
+    $ sudo -u qis tar -xvf /path/to/QIS-libs.tar.gz
+    $ sudo -u qis tar --strip-components=1 -xvf /path/to/QIS-x.y.z.tar.gz
+    $ sudo systemctl restart httpd

+Occasionally however a more involved upgrade is required.
+These releases are flagged in the [change log](changelog.md) and will be documented here.

 ## v2.x to v3.0